Sandhya1281/Cortex-Insight/README.md

 **Disclaimer**

 This tool is a proof-of-concept for educational/demonstration purposes only.
 It is not a certified medical device and should not be used as a substitute for professional medical diagnosis.
 Always consult a qualified healthcare provider for medical advice.

-**Future Enhancements**
-Train on larger, more diverse MRI datasets for better generalization.
-Add tumor segmentation (e.g., U-Net) to highlight the tumor region visually.
-Add Grad-CAM visual explainability to show which regions influenced the CNN's decision.
-Ensemble models for improved accuracy.
-User accounts with scan history tracking.
-Offline/low-connectivity mode for clinics with limited internet access.
-Clinical validation with radiologists.